The Society for the Preservation and Promotion of the Ancient Martial Arts of the Ryukyu Islands

 The late Moden Yabiku was Yamani style and disciple immediately in line after Sanda Chinen (Yamani Nusume, 1840 -1922).
-However, before study with Shinken Taira, Eisuke Akamine studied under Chinen’s disciples Seichiro Higa (1890-1991), Raisuke Higa, Yohei Akamine (1904-1989), Jinsaburo Higa (1900-1981), and was initiated in Sakugawa no Kun, Shushi no Kun, Yonegawa no Kun, and Shirotaru no Kun Bo Kata.
+Coincidentally, before study with Shinken Taira, Eisuke Akamine, the second president, studied under Chinen’s disciples Seichiro Higa (1890-1991), Raisuke Higa, Yohei Akamine (1904-1989), Jinsaburo Higa (1900-1981), and was initiated in Kakogawa no Kun, Shushi no Kun, Yonegawa no Kun, and Shirotaru no Kun Bo Kata.

 Shinken Taira travelled to Tokyo in 1922, became a karate student of Gichin Funakoshi (1868-1958) and a student of Ryukyu Kobujutsu under Moden Yabiku in 1929.
 He established a Branch Dojo of Gichin Funakoshi’s Shotokan in Gunma Prefecture teaching Karate and Kobujutsu in 1933.
 He studied weapons under Okinawan Master Kenwa Mabuni (1889-1952) who was also living in Mainland Japan at the time.
 Taira Sensei returned home to Okinawa in 1942, where he stayed until the end of the Pacific war.

 Shinken Taira started our association to preserve and teach the ancient weapon arts to prevent the further decline of Ryukyu Kobujutsu.
 Around the same time, senior karate practitioners were trying to establish Dojo amidst the poverty after the war.